Can supplements such as glucosamine sulphate cure or prevent knee pain?

 Check with your medical doctor before trying a new dietary supplement.
 No matter how holistic or healthy some products may sound from advertisements, they could have some side effects and affect your well-being.

 Most importantly, do seek proper medical treatment for knee problems.
 Minor strain or inflammation should resolve within one to two weeks with a short course of anti-inflammatory medication prescribed by the family doctor.
 Should your pain persist for more than two weeks, or does not respond to the standard treatment, you should consult an orthopaedic surgeon (a specialist doctor who takes care of bones and joints) to determine the root cause of your knee pain and recommend the most appropriate treatment.

-This article has been fact-checked by Dr Henry Chan, orthopaedic surgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Henry Chan, orthopaedic surgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).